Dowell-Lab/Tfit/README.md

 3. **MPI** (this needs to installed and configured and serves as a wrapper for GCC, please visit https://www.open-mpi.org/faq/)

 In short, the make file requires the path to mpic++ (install and config openMPI) to be in your PATH.
-For many \*nix users, this will require you to module load mpi/mpich-x86_64 and ensure that libstdc++ (libstdc++-static for Fedora) is installed.
+For Linux users, this will typically require you to module load mpi/mpich-x86_64 and ensure that libstdc++ (libstdc++-static for Fedora) is installed.

 ### Utilizing openMP and MPI
 Tfit is written using openMP and MPI to perform massive parallelization.
 If your institution has a large compute cluster, than Tfit will operate well across multiple cores and nodes.
 The `prelim` module runs relatively quickly, so this is only recommended for the `model` module.
 To invoke 4 MPI processes (i.e. run across 4 nodes) run: